rhodan412/RhodansMarkers/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+**Which version are you using when bug occurred** self-explanatory

 **Describe the bug**
 A clear and concise description of what the bug is.

+**LUA Error**
+If applicable, add to help detail what error codes may exist.

 **To Reproduce**
 Steps to reproduce the behavior: